SUNY Orange, "If you have the dream, we have the way!"

 The Sustainability Committee will:

-• to the greatest extent, engage student clubs, the Student Senate and the student body at large in any activities that would further the goals of the Plan.
+3. Engage student clubs, the Student Senate and the student body at large in any activities that would further the goals of the Plan.